SR2000/Getting-and-Cleaning-Data/README.md

 * Since the full table column name changes removed those columns not in the corresponding patterns, the subject-activity table had to be re-added to the full table
 * All measurement value columns in the full table were ensured to be numeric

-###Looping through all subjects to create the dataMeanStd table with grouped means
+###Looping through all subjects to create the final table with grouped means
 * The full table was broken into 30 subsets (for 30 subjects) and the column means for every activity for each subset was calculated using aggregate()
 * The resulting rows from the above activity were added to the new data frame, dataMeanStd

-###Renaming the 2 columns in the dataMeanStd table used for grouping
+###Renaming the 2 columns in the final table used for grouping
 * The 2 columns in the dataMeanStd table used for grouping to determine the means were renamed to subject & activity, in that order

 ##POST SCRIPT TASKS